 If the delayed-start payment is received outside of the time the PHA is processing an annual reexamination, then the PHA will consider whether the amount meets the threshold to conduct an interim reexamination.
-If so, the PHA will conduct an interim in accordance with PHA policies in Chapter 9.
+If so, the PHA will conduct an interim in accordance with PHA policies in Chapter 11.
 If not, the PHA will consider the amount when processing the family's next annual recertification.

-Retirement Accounts [24 CFR 5.609(b)(26) as updated for HOTMA; Notice PIH 2023-27]
+Retirement Accounts [24 CFR 5.609(b)(26); Notice PIH 2023-27]